 Father’s Day is celebrated around the world on the third Sunday in June, the day when Dad’s are treated!

-In the UK we spent nearly £44m on Father’s Day cards in 2022, sending over 22 million cards to our Dad’s on their special day, according to the Greeting Card Association’s 2023 Annual Market Report*, with 87% of consumers saying that they plan to send the same or more Father’s Day cards in the future according to the Greeting Card Association Consumer Survey Report** conducted in the summer of 2021.
+In the UK we spent over £44m on Father’s Day cards in 2024, sending over 21 million cards to our Dad’s on their special day, according to the Greeting Card Association’s Annual Market Report*.

 Celebrating our Dad’s